Skip to main content

 • Verify Docker builds

-• Create GitHub release
+• Create and publish GitHub release

 Addressing Release problems